 When you hear the word “cybersecurity,” what image comes to mind?
 Is it a hooded figure, hunched over a computer screen?

-Although there may well be some who wear hoodies, cybercriminals today aren’t reserved to skulking rogues.
+Although there may well be some who wear hoodies, cybercriminals today aren’t reserved for skulking rogues.
 Cybercrime is a massive business that’s expected to be valued at $6 trillion annually by the year 2021.
 In fact, it’s even more profitable than the global trade of all major illegal drugs combined.

 With monthly, and even weekly, news of data breaches and hacks, it’s important to remember staying safe on the internet is everyone’s responsibility.
 However, if you don’t have a basic knowledge of cybersecurity, the impact of cybercrime, and how to practice safe habits online, the concept of cybersecurity can seem a bit intimidating.